BEST Asylum Lawyer for Immigrants in New York, NY

 If your application is denied, you may have the opportunity to appeal the decision in immigration court.

-Challenges and Considerations in Asylum Cases
+Challenges and Considerations in Asylum Cases - How A NYC asylum lawyer Near You Can Help

 One-Year Filing Deadline: Generally, you must apply for asylum within one year of your arrival in the United States.